10. Columbus's Landfall and Contact

 6. Livestock and Wild Animals

 The Spaniards brought along with them their livestock as well as domesticated pets to the New World.
 Soon cargo ships were loaded with donkeys, mules, goats, chickens, large dogs, cats, pigs, cattle, horses, bees, and sheep.
 Some of these animals like the horse altered the history of many native Indian tribes.
 Conversely, dogs and pigs became pests as they rooted out the small vegetable plots of the American natives.
-The introduced species also became
+The introduced species also became hazard to the local animal species.

 5. Transfer of Religion